 The capital of Egypt is Cairo, though there are currently existing plans to build a new capital.
-About 93 million people live here and the official language is Arabic, though English and French are spoken as well, followed by Russian, Spanish, or Italian due to the high volume of tourism from these areas.
+About 100 million people live here and the official language is Arabic, though English and French are spoken as well, followed by Russian, Spanish, or Italian due to the high volume of tourism from these areas.
 Egypt has the largest Arabic population in the world.
 The dominant religion is Islam followed by Christianity and Judaism.
 The top exports are crude petroleum, refined petroleum, insulated wire, video displays, and gold.
-The time zone is 6 hours ahead of EST.

 To get away from the tourists we visited the less crowded Temple of Medinat Habu in Luxor.
 The etchings in the temple walls were amazingly well-preserved and the lack of crowds allowed us to spend more time looking at the artwork and architectural beauty.

-Took a cruise on the Nile, and highlights were Abu Simbel, a village in Nubia in Upper Egypt, near the border with Sudan, and the Aswan dam.
+Took a cruise on the Nile, and highlights were visiting a village in Nubia in Upper Egypt, near the border with Sudan, and seeing the Aswan dam.